How To Cultivate Entrepreneurial Resilience “The Supportedly Way”

 - Embrace change and respond accordingly.
 Business planning gives you a map that shows you where you intend to go.
 However, plans must be dynamic and respond to the changes that you encounter as you get to know more about your business and your market.
 The response to change is sometimes to pivot, but pivoting in the wrong direction can lead to failure.
 Sometimes what’s needed instead are some adjustments to a product or service or the way in which they are delivered or marketed.
 Seeking feedback from experts can help you navigate such changes.

 - Never lose your focus.
-Many business fail because their attention is scattered and pulled in too many directions, sometime due to personal issues, having too many competing ideas or simply not being clear on the mission and purpose of the business.
+Many businesses fail because their attention is scattered and pulled in too many directions, sometimes due to personal issues, having too many competing ideas, or simply not being clear on the mission and purpose of the business.
 Becoming clear on your focus and aligning with your mission will help you set guideposts that easily track your progress to let you know you’re moving in the right direction.

 With support, you can be well on your way to becoming a resilient, successful entrepreneur.
 We appreciate the opportunity to play a role, no matter how small, in making your journey more enjoyable.
 Don’t hesitate to reach out if there is anything we can do to help.